acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ## Publishing a Toolkit

-By publishing a toolkit to the OpenAD comminity, it will be made available for all OpenAD users to install.
-This means that it will be displayed in the list of toolkits when you run `list all toolkits`, and users will be able to install it simply by running `add toolkit <toolkit_name>`.
+If you think your tookit can provide value for the OpenAD community, we encourage you to submit it to our official toolkit library.
+By doing so, it will be made available for all OpenAD users to install, simply by running `add toolkit <toolkit_name>`, and it will be displayed in the list of toolkits when you run `list all toolkits`.

+Your toolkit can also be made available through other channels, so people can download it elsewhere and install it by running `add toolkit <toolkit_name> from <toolkit_path>`.

-If you wish to publish your toolkit, a few more files are required.
+For either scenario to work smoothly, two more files are required:
 1. [`description.txt`](descriptiontxt)
 2. [`oneline_desc.txt`](oneline_desctxt)